friederikewild/eyewellbeing.com/_pages/about.md

 ---

 My other passion is creating delicious vegan food.
 Research suggests that a nutritious plant-based diet is beneficial to activate your self-healing powers.
-Why not give it a try with our collection of [veganised recipes](http://veganised.co.uk "veganised recipes").
+Why not give it a try with our collection of [veganised recipes](http://veganised.co.uk "veganised recipes"){:target="_blank"}.